roseannenguyen/09-ReadMe-Generator/utils/READMEExample.md

   - [Questions](#questions)

   ## Description:
-  This is a Read Me Generator that helps you create a read me file quickly and efficiently.
+  This is This is a ReadMe generator that can quickly create a professional ReadMe for projects uploaded to GitHub

   ## Installation:
-  NPM was installed for this project.
+  NPM inquirer and init  were installed.

-  ## Installation:
+  ## Usage:
-  This was created for the U of A Coding Boot Camp Course.
+  This project is used for coding boot camp course.

   ## License(s) Used:
-  undefined
+  MIT

-  ## Contributing:
+  ## Contribution:
-  Roseanne Nguyen | GitHub Profile@ roseannenguyen
+  Roseanne Nguyen | GitHub Profile @roseannenguyen

   ## Test:
-  NPM was installed for this project.
+  NPM inquirer and init  were installed.

-  ## Have questions?
+  ## Questions:
- If you have any questions about the prohect, please feel free to email: undefined We can also connect on Github at: roseannenguyen
+ If you have any questions about the prohect, please feel free to email: roseanne.nguyen@protonmail.com We can also connect on Github at: roseannenguyen